-Davis Payne is in his first season as an assistant coach with the Kings.
-He was hired on July 27, 2012.
+Davis Payne is in his fourth season as an Assistant Coach with the Kings after being hired on July 27, 2012.

-Payne has also served as a head coach in both the American Hockey League and the ECHL.
-He spent a season and a half coaching the Peoria Rivermen (St. Louis AHL affiliate) and in 2008-09 as a rookie head coach in the AHL he guided the Rivermen to a 43-31-2-4 record and returned Peoria to the postseason for the first time in three years.
-Payne first joined the Rivermen as an assistant coach in 2007-08.
+Payne has also served as a Head Coach in both the American Hockey League and the ECHL.
+He spent a season and a half coaching the Peoria Rivermen (former St. Louis AHL affiliate) and in 2008-09 as a rookie Head Coach in the AHL he guided the Rivermen to a 43-31-2-4 record and returned Peoria to the postseason for the first time in three years.
+Payne first joined the Rivermen as an Assistant Coach in 2007-08.

-Before that, Payne experienced seven seasons behind the bench as a head coach in the ECHL.
-In four seasons as head coach of the Alaska Aces (2003-04 to 2006-07), he had a winning percentage of .691.
+Before that, Payne experienced seven seasons behind the bench as a Head Coach in the ECHL.
+In four seasons as Head Coach of the Alaska Aces (2003-07), he had a winning percentage of .691.
 He led the Aces to 53 regular season wins and the ECHL Kelly Cup Championship in 2005-06.
 Payne took the Aces to the Conference Finals in three of his four seasons in Alaska and he was named the ECHL Coach of the Year following the 2006-07 campaign.

-Payne also served as a head coach of the Pee Dee Pride from 2000-01 to 2002-03.
-He began his coaching career as an assistant coach with the ECHL’s Greenville Grrrowl in 2000-01 before being named head coach as a mid-season replacement with Pee Dee later that same season.
+Payne also served as a Head Coach of the Pee Dee Pride from 2000-03.
+He began his coaching career as an Assistant Coach with the ECHL’s Greenville Grrrowl in 2000-01 before being named Head Coach as a mid-season replacement with Pee Dee later that same season.

 Davis and his wife, Jane, have two daughters: Allison and Lydia.